top of page

 Olivia_Wiebe.jpeg

-Olivia Wiebe, M.S.
-Student
+Olivia Wiebe, PhD Student

 Olivia joined the lab in Fall 2022 after completing B.S. degrees in Geology and Environmental Science from Eastern Washington University.